 Insulated French Press

 Love French Press coffee instead of drip?
 Many people do.
 There is an insulated French Press that will keep your coffee warm, but unfortunately, the water in the press will continue to brew the grounds long past the time you plunge them.
 Such a bummer!
 This leads to over-extraction, and your coffee will not taste good at all.

 Travel French Press

 French Press coffee should be enjoyed right away after pressing.
 Then what is a French Press coffee lover to do?
 Get a Travel French Press, of course!
-Put in your coarse ground coffee, any sweetener or milk you want, boiling water, and press the plunger.
+Put in your coarse ground coffee (Reuse Coffee Grounds in a French Press?), any sweetener or milk you want, boiling water, and press the plunger.
 Four minutes later, voila!
 Fresh French Press coffee to go.

 The double-wall stainless steel cup keeps your coffee hot, and of course, there is a silicone and mesh filter to decrease sediment in your cup.